timswims/ESK/README.md

 After Oracle Management Cloud is provisioned, you’ll receive a notification on the My Services dashboard.
 Please allow roughly 5 hours after receiving the email for your entire cloud environment to be provisioned.
 </details>

+## 1. Prepare Your Environment

+#### Identify Your Oracle Management Cloud Instance

+To meet the pre-requisites, you must have signed up for an Oracle Cloud account and created an Oracle Management Cloud instance.
+If you don't already have an Oracle Management Cloud instance, create one.
+For more information, see **Creating an Oracle Management Cloud Instance** below.

 <details><summary><b>Creating an Oracle Management Cloud Instance</b></summary>